-- Will normally be offered a second appointment.
-If that is also missed, the consultant will write to the GP and family discharging them unless: - They've had multiple 'Not brought' in the past, when maybe one 'Not brought' will warrant such a letter. - If the consultant knows the family well, may offer a third appointment or make contact with family via phone / letter - If child is at risk, the consultant should try to make contact with family expressing concerns before contacting Social Care. - If the child has a chronic illness and is therefore likely to be well known, input from the Specialist nurse may be helpful, or ask GP to make contact via the repeat prescription mechanism.
+- Could be offered a telephone consultation during the clinic session - Will normally be offered a second face to face appointment.
+If that is also missed, the consultant will write to the GP and family discharging them unless: - They've had multiple WNB's in the past, when maybe one WNB will warrant such a letter. - If the consultant knows the family well, may offer a third appointment or contact the family via phone / letter - If child is at risk, the consultant should try to contact the family expressing concerns before contacting Social Care. - If the child has a chronic illness and is therefore likely to be well known, input from the Specialist nurse may be helpful, or ask GP to make contact via the repeat prescription mechanism.